crdx/panel-cr/README.md

 ## Segments

-Each segment is shown without a unit to save space.
-The units remain consistent so they are easily memorised by the user.
+Each segment is shown without a unit to save space, and they remain consistent so they can be memorised.

-Effort has been taken to ensure that the values are shown at a consistent number of significant figures so that fluctuations in the values do not move the numbers on the panel around, as this is jarring.
+The values are shown at a consistent number of significant figures so that fluctuations in the values do not move the numbers on the panel around (as this is jarring).

 ![](images/panel.png)